The universal homogeneous binary tree

 It is not hard to see that whenever $S\subseteq \st$ is as above, then there is a rerooting with respect to $S$: it suffices to verify that the relation $<$ on the image of $f$ given by the conditions above is a partial order and that there are no elements $a,b,c \in \mS_2$ such that $f(a) < f(b)$, $f(a)<f(c)$, and $f(b) \perp f(c)$ (which would violate semilinearity).
-A rerooting with respect to $S$ is isomorphic to $(\mS_2;<)$ if and only if $S$ is empty.
+A rerooting with respect to $S$ is a self-embedding of $(\mS_2;<)$ if and only if $S$ is empty.

 The image of any rerooting with respect to $S$ is isomorphic to $(\mS_2;<)$ if and only if $S$ is a maximal chain or empty: if $S$ is a chain that is not maximal and $f$ a rerooting, then there is some $a < S$.
 Then $f(a) \perp f(S)$ and hence $\{f(a)\} \cup f(S)$ has no upper bound in the image of $f$; the image is not a semilinear order.
 Whereas it can be verified that the image of a rerooting with respect to a maximal chain $S$ is a dense, unbounded, binary branching, nice, semilinear order without joins (for each property one can pull back any instance of the universally bound quantifier via the inverse of the rerooting and the existence of the required element in the image is asserted by one of these properties in the pre-image) so by Proposition \ref{prop:backnforth} the image is isomorphic to $(\mS_2;<)$.
 In particular, there exist rerootings which are permutations of $\st$ and which are not self-embeddings of $(\mS_2;<)$.